 6. Bodrum Maritime Museum

 The museum costs 20 lira to enter and is located in the Çarşı district.
-The Bodrum Maritime Museum is in Summer also open every Monday and one of the must-see attractions.
+The Bodrum Maritime Museum is in SUMMER also open every Monday and one of the must-see attractions.
 It welcomes visitors daily from 10:00 a.m. to 17:00 p.m.
-If you have a list of Bodrum attractions and you are a real art lover, you should not miss the Bodrum Maritime Museum.
+If you list the points of interest & sights from Bodrum and are a real art lover, you should not miss the Bodrum Maritime Museum.

 7. Karakaya Village